Optimally Biased Expertise: Model

-The terminal payoff that both the principal and the agent selected by the principal receive when action $a$ is chosen in the state $\omega$ is given by $u(a,\omega)$.
-Prior to making the decision, the selected agent can acquire additional information about the realized state.
-We assume that the agent can choose any signal structure defined by the respective conditional distribution $\phi(s|\omega)$ of signals $s \in \mathcal{S}$ given the state $\omega \in \Omega$, where $\mathcal{S}$ is arbitrarily rich.
-Signals are costly: when choosing a signal structure $\phi$, the agent must incur cost $c(\phi,\mu)$ that may depend on the informativeness of the signal and the agent's prior belief.\footnote{Similar to, e.g., \cite{alonso2016bayesian}, we assume that the agent and the principal share the understanding of the signal structure.
-Combined with them having different (subjective) prior beliefs over states, this implies they would also have different (subjective) posterior beliefs if both observed the signal realization.}
+The payoff that both the principal and the selected agent receive when action $a$ is chosen in state $\omega$ is given by $u(a,\omega) = \mathbb{I}\{a=\omega\}$, where $\mathbb{I}\{\cdot\}$ is the indicator function.\footnote{This state-matching utility function is adopted for simplicity.
+We show in Online Appendix \ref{sec:genprefs} that our results continue to hold with a quadratic-loss payoff function, common in delegation models.} The agent additionally incurs cost $c(\phi,\mu)$ from choosing signal structure $\phi$, which also depends on his prior belief $\mu$.\footnote{Similar to, e.g., \cite{alonso2016bayesian}, we assume that the agent and the principal share the understanding of the signal structure.
+Combined with them having different (subjective) prior beliefs over states, this implies they would also have different (subjective) posterior beliefs if both could observe the signal realization.} We consider a family of uniformly posterior-separable cost functions \citep{caplin2022rationally, miao2024dynamic} given by\footnote{The class of UPS cost functions we consider is also known as Bregman information cost \citep{banerjee2005clustering,fosgerau2023equilibrium}.
+This class includes the Shannon entropy cost, which is commonly used in rational inattention models \citep{MM}, as a special case when $\hat{c}$ is negative Shannon entropy: $\hat{c}(\eta)= \sum_{\omega \in \Omega} \eta(\omega) \ln \eta(\omega)$, with the convention $0 \cdot \ln 0 = 0$.
+We use the Shannon entropy cost for most of the figures in this paper.}

-The cost function we consider is the Shannon entropy cost function used in rational inattention models \citep{MM}.
-In this specification, the cost is proportional to the expected reduction in the entropy of the agent's belief resulting from receiving the signal.
-Namely, let $\eta: \mathcal{S} \to \varDelta(\Omega)$ denote the agent's posterior belief after observing signal realization $s$, obtained from $\mu$ and $\phi$ using the Bayes' rule.
-The cost can be defined as

-where $\lambda \in \mathbb{R}_{++}$ is a cost parameter.\footnote{We also follow the standard convention and let $0 \ln 0 = 0$.} We assume that the principal does not internalize the cost of learning, and the agent fully bears this cost.
-The main interpretation (shared by, e.g., \cite{lipnowski2019}) of this assumption is that the cost reflects the cognitive process of the agent.
-Information acquisition costs thus lead to moral hazard, with the agent potentially not willing to acquire the amount of information desired by the principal.
-This is the main conflict between the two parties in our model.